How Desperate is the Need for a New Facility?

 The Lakeland Animal Shelter was originally designed to accommodate less than 30% of its current animal population, and despite renovations and additions to extend its life, a new shelter is necessary to provide proper housing, veterinary care, and socialization for animals.
 The current shelter is seriously outdated, in disrepair, and must be replaced.

 To achieve its ambitious, yet attainable objectives, LAS is constructing a new state-of-the-art facility adjacent to our current facility.
 The new shelter will include an adoption center, spay/neuter surgical room, and a community education/meeting room.
-The total project costs for the new building and furnishings will be nearly $6 million.
+The total project costs for the new building and furnishings will be approximately $3 million.

 New Facility Features